0LNetworkCommunity/libra-framework/docs/core_devs/dependency_management.md

 # Commit History

 ## Hello World
 The commit history of `ol/diem-platform` will show that 0L forked Facebook's Libra (later renamed Diem) on their launch day in June 2019.
+Facebook was our first vendor.

 ## 2019
 A majority of the work in 2019 existed in separated now deprecated projects; `ol/movemint` for example, based on Cosmos SDK tooling.